Drayux/Neon/README.md

 \<**TODO:** Add pretty pictures\>

+## Implementation TODO List
+#### *This project is still in a pre-alpha state, and therefore has a number of components left to implement before it reaches its basic functionality.
+The following are the notable remaining features before the project may be considered to be in "alpha."*
+- TLS certificate authority verification
+- Integration with obslua
+- \> Settings UI for environment config
+- Command line interface (complete with environment arguments)
+- Server-side command processing
+- \> JSON encoding/decoding
+- \> Server commands to update the environment
+- Application unification module (aka merging messages from different endpoints as a websocket application for server-side operation)
+- \> Connection handler (max connections/shared state for AUM)

 # Dependencies
 - cqueues: Lua event handling and socket management [Artix/Arch package: `lua-cqueues`]
 > [CQueues Homepage](https://25thandclement.com/~william/projects/cqueues.html)